By Dr. Ed DeVries

 Where, in all of that, was there a single mention of the speaker of the House?

 While all the talking heads on CNN, Fox News, “talk radio” etc. are talking about “alternative venues.”
 While the former speaker, Newt Gingrich, is talking about how Speaker Pelosi does not have the support of the House in her “denial.”
-And
+And still others are suggesting that the president speak to the Senate in their Chamber, excluding the House.

 Why is no one talking about the plain and simple fact that the speaker simply has NO authority in this matter!